wordfence/wordfence-cli/README.md

 # Wordfence CLI

- Wordfence CLI is a open source, high performance, multi-process security scanner, written in Python, that quickly scans network filesystems to detect PHP/other malware and WordPress vulnerabilities.
+ Wordfence CLI is an open source, high performance, multi-process security scanner, written in Python, that quickly scans network filesystems to detect PHP/other malware and WordPress vulnerabilities.
 CLI is parallelizable, can be scheduled, can accept input via pipe, and can pipe output to other commands.

 ## Installation